 Metal Contaminants and Effects

-According to the EPA, soil pollution is defined as hazardous substances that are mixed with naturally occurring soil.
-These artificial contaminants are either attached to soil particles or are trapped within the soil.
-The EPA categorizes these contaminants as either metals or organics.
+Soil pollution occurs when hazardous substances are mixed with naturally occurring soil.
+These artificial contaminants are either attached to soil particles or are trapped within the soil, and can have devastating effects on an ecosystem.
+Soil pollutants can be categorized as either metals or organics.

 Arsenic is a metallic pollutant that is used in several manufacturing and industrial processes, including those conducted on mining and agricultural lands.
 When plants take in arsenic, it can disrupt metabolic processes and lead to cell death.